JVidalN/jeanvidalnunes.com/README.md

 ## Layout

 I created the layout using the Figma and i used the Midjorney AI to create a template for me.
 Also, i was inspired by two other templates.
-You can find the file [here] (https://www.figma.com/file/UO5lwvrvvGx0LA1CSVQXjN/WebSite---Resume?node-id=16%3A834&t=6I3o6HBViWMGQ368-1).
+You can find the file [here](https://www.figma.com/file/UO5lwvrvvGx0LA1CSVQXjN/WebSite---Resume?node-id=16%3A834&t=6I3o6HBViWMGQ368-1).

 ## Production